Internet and Its Uses · 4 question types

 protocol://domain-name/file-path

 Computers route requests using IP addresses like 82.165.83.156.
 Numeric addresses are short for computers but impossible for humans to remember.
 A URL is the human-readable version: easy to type, easy to recognise, easy to share.
-The DNS (next section) does the work of translating between the two.
+The (next section) does the work of translating between the two.